 Students learning will be assessed by:

-Year 7 will initially complete a geographical skills baseline assessment.
-They will complete an extended writing piece on each theme of earthquake, volcano and tsunami to show understanding and to show ability to evaluate and justify decisions.
-They will complete an OS map skills test.
-They will complete a brief fieldwork report on school micro-climate.
+Year 7 will initially complete a geographical knowledge and skills baseline assessment.
+Each term they will complete an end of topic test to show their understanding and their ability to evaluate and justify decisions.
+They will complete a brief fieldwork report in the summer term on the flood risk to TGS.
+At the end of the year, they will complete an exam.

 Year 8 will complete extended writing pieces on different flood events in High and Low income countries to show understanding but also ability to evaluate and justify solutions.
 They will complete extended writing on population issues facing China, an evaluation of the air quality challenge in China and the case for and against the 3 Gorges Dam.
 Year 8 will complete a fieldwork report on Felixstowe’s sea defences and potential regeneration.